Romy London

 • Serving - Serve the satay pasta fresh and warm for the best flavor and texture.
 Garnish with chopped nuts or seeds for extra crunch and pair it with a simple side salad or crusty bread to make it a complete meal.

-• Storage - Store any leftover pasta in an airtight container in the fridge for up to two days.
+• Storage - Store any leftover pasta in an airtight container in the refrigerator for up to two days.
 For reheating, warm it gently in a skillet over low heat, adding a splash of reserved pasta water or plant-based milk to loosen the sauce if needed.
 Avoid microwaving as it may dry out the pasta.

 • Adjust Sauce Consistency - If the satay sauce feels too thick, use the reserved pasta water to thin it to your desired consistency.
 Add it gradually to avoid making the sauce too watery.